 On 29 March 2017, the United Kingdom notified the European Council of its intention to leave the European Union.
 Do you have trading relationships with British companies?
-Meet our experts and assess the potential impact of Brexit on your business!
+Contactour experts and assess the potential impact of Brexit on your business!

-29 March 2019 will mark the departure of the UK from the European Union and the beginning of a transition period (provided that a withdrawal agreement is reached and ratified by the EU, the European Parliament, and the UK Parliament).
-If an agreement is reached and ratified, this transition period will end on 31 December 2020.
+The departure of the UK from the European Union, initially planned on 29 March 2019, is now extended till 31st October 2019 at last.
+At this new date a transition period will begin provided that a withdrawal agreement is reached and ratified by the EU, the European Parliament, and the UK Parliament.

 However, if no withdrawal agreement between the EU and the United Kingdom is reached, there will be no transition period.